 Packed with clever features to make it easier to use.

 Okay, so it isn’t the shortest fly box ever.
 But that’s okay.
 For bigger patterns, it would be ideal.
-If you want the best fly box for streamers, then it’s perfect!
+If you want the best fly box for streamers, then it’s a good shout!

 Great All Round Fly Boxes